 And, sure, you can make just about any place in Washington a winter vacation.
 You could head to the coast, but expect bitter winds and driving rains many days.
 You could choose to explore a national park, but you’ll need to factor in chains and road closures and limited visibility.
 Some places just beg to be visited in warmer months.

 Bust out your winter coats, your rain jackets and your boots.
 Here are the best winter vacation destinations in Washington State.
+And if you're looking at the wider Northwest, also check out winter destinations in Oregon.

 01 of 07